-(taking a living object and covering it with a pattern that doesn't occur in the natural world).
+(taking a living object and surrounding it with a elements that don't occur in the natural world)

 - Choosing words, letters and everyday objects, breaking their form down and

 putting those forms back on the canvas in unrecognizable ways.

--Using elements (oil, water, wax, texture, air, heat) as steering influences in my process.
+-Using elements (oil, water, wax, air, heat and lovely texture) as steering influences in my process.

 I'd rather not impose my own narrative, even in naming my pieces.

 The narrative is there, but everyone should experience art through personal interpretation.

 Most of my pieces are large in scale and I prefer to work in oil.

-Each of my paintings is an original, one of a kind.
+Each paintings is one of a kind.
 I do not make or sell prints of my work.

 I am much more motivated by the piece and the client, than money or recognition.